BrianSo/StopTheFartingBob/README.md

 **To compile the project**
  1. Open the project using Unity3D 5 or above
  2. On the Unity menu, click build and select appropriate platform to build.

+## File Structure

+All main files are placed under `/Assets/Master`
+`/Assets/Master/FieldOfView` for the visible area
+`/Assets/Master/Game` for the main game logic
+`/Assets/Master/GameSystem` for the management of the game flow
+`/Assets/Master/Items` for the items in game
+`/Assets/Master/Map` for map tiles and map generation
+`/Assets/Master/Scripts` for general scripts
+`/Assets/Master/UI` for ui stuffs

 # 2 Project description
 ## 1 Presentation Slide